vtex/ux-writing/docs/intro.md

 In VTEX, we have different teams who collaborate to create the words on our experience.
 People from  *Localization, Design, Product and Education* teams usually take part in the UX Writing process.

 We build for community. **If you are writing the text that appears on our VTEX platform's UI, this styleguide is for you**.
-It is the resource that everyone involved in  UX Writing can count on, to create precise copy, alligned with our tone and voice, following best practices.
+It is the resource that everyone involved in  UX Writing can count on, to create precise copy, aligned with our tone and voice, following best practices.

 We might have different tools to accomplish our goals, but at the end of the day, we want the same thing: to facilitate an intuitive experience for VTEX customers.
 A shared responsibility means we tackle the challenge together, co-create the resources needed, and scale the access so we have agile processes.